The Women's Theater Company Reunion

 Sometimes there was friction in the group, and the company had a hiatus for a while before I joined.
 Community won out, and after most members had started therapy, they came together again to mount more productions.

-Members of the co
+Members of the company were happy

 to reunite and rejoice in what we